Syrian hamster variations: Piebald

-Dominant spot
+Dominant Spot

-The dominant spot (Dsds) variety was first discovered in the United States in 1964, and quickly became more popular than the Piebald variety due to it being easy to breed with less issues.
+The Dominant Spot (Dsds) variety was first discovered in the United States in 1964, and quickly became more popular than the Piebald variety due to it being easy to breed with fewer issues.
 The variety is described by UK and US standards as "a white animal with coloured spots".

 Recessive Dappled

 Recessive Dappled is an uncommon gene.
 It looks very similar to Dominant Spot.
 One of the classic tell-tale signs of Recessive Dapple is a Blaze up the forehead; however this is not a reliable way to tell because Dominant Spot also commonly has a blaze up the forehead.

 Roan

-The roan (Whwh) pattern in Syrians consists of a white animal ticked with colour.
+The Roan (Whwh) pattern in Syrians consists of a white animal ticked with colour.
 The ticking is heavy around the head and give an evenly marbled appearance over the remainder of the top coat.
 The white areas are white to the roots.
 The coloured areas conform to the recognised coloured variety allowing for slight dilution.
-If a roan is bred to another roan, a dominant spot, a banded, or a white bellied hamster, 25% of the litter will be eyeless whites.
+If a Roan is bred to another Roan or a White Bellied hamster, 25% of the litter will be eyeless whites.